rticommunity/connextauto-bus/doc/Drive.md

 5. Add service interface constants in: `res/types/services/My_svc_t.idl` and update the `CMakeLists.txt` file
 6. Test the service interfaces using `rtiddsprototyper`
 7. Update [emulator](../bin/emulator.sh) script(s) to append the new service interface to the `COMPONENT` list

+---
+(C) Copyright 2020-2022 Real-Time Innovations, Inc.  All rights reserved.

+The use of this software is governed by the terms specified in the RTI Labs License Agreement, available at https://www.rti.com/terms/RTILabs.

+By accessing, downloading, or otherwise using this software, you agree to be bound by those terms.